Assessing Water-Related Risk as a Foundation for Stewardship

 Water is a critical resource for every business.
 Companies face water-related risks driven by various factors, including competition for water, pollution, regulation, and climate change.
 Where should a company start to address water risk?
 A water risk assessment is a critical step to identify water risk exposure and set a foundation for framing water-related goals, organizing a response to mitigate risks, and addressing shared water challenges in the places that matter most across their value chain.

 One vehicle for companies to navigate water-related risk is through the implementation of the Alliance for Water Stewardship (AWS) Standard.
 The AWS Standard is a robust, internationally recognized framework and certification for organizations to demonstrate a commitment to water stewardship.
-During Step 1 of AWS Standard implementation, sites conduct an exercise to identify and prioritize water-related risk (see Indicator 1.7) and also gain a broader understanding of shard water challenges in the local catchment (see Indicator 1.6).
+During Step 1 of AWS Standard implementation, sites conduct an exercise to identify and prioritize water-related risk (see Indicator 1.7) and also gain a broader understanding of shared water challenges in the local catchment (see Indicator 1.6).
 This process helps inform the development of the site’s water stewardship plan.
 Through the development of a water stewardship plan, a site sets targets and implements responsible practices that mitigate water risks and address shared water challenges.